SEO is not a sprint. It’s not even a marathon…

 With SEO, there’s no such thing as a finish line.
 It’s a forever pursuit!

-Okay, maybe not forever… but for at least as long as your business is around.
+Okay, maybe not forever… but for at least as long as your B2B or B2C business is around.

 No one wants to die prematurely, especially since there are things we can do to improve our chances for a healthier, longer life…

-Your business is no different.
+Your small, medium or large business is no different.
 SEO can play a key role in promoting a longer, healthier business – a BIG role!

 Quick question… what is the #1 thing your business needs to survive?
 You guessed it… sales!

-According to GoDaddy, SEO is the #1 source of sales for U.S. small businesses (by the way, 99.7% of all U.S. business are “small”).
+According to GoDaddy, SEO is the #1 source of sales for U.S. small businesses (by the way, 99.7% of all U.S. businesses are “small”).

 So if SEO isn’t yet your #1 source of sales, then now is the time to get started (or do even more to take it to the next level).